 Who are the key participants in the BSP flow?

-All BSP ticketing/payment flows include multiple stages and have several key players involved.
+All BSP ticketing/payment flows involve multiple stages and several key players.
 Before we explain the flows in detail, let’s briefly explain who is who.

 GDS.
-A Global Distribution System or GDS is an intermediary that connects travel product providers (airlines, hotels, car rental companies, etc.) that publish their inventory, availability, schedules, and rates with travel agents and other resellers who want to book these products.
+A Global Distribution System (GDS) is an intermediary that connects travel product providers (airlines, hotels, car rental companies, etc.) that publish their inventory, availability, schedules, and rates with travel agents and other resellers who want to book these products.

 A concise overview of the main GDSs

 IATA’s Data Processing Center (DPC).
 The DPC collects and validates ticketing sales transactions from the GDSs.
-It ensures that data is complete, no discrepancies creep in, and all the procedures are followed per IATA standards.
-Also, the DPC fcreates the billing reports that are sent to travel agents, airlines, and the clearing bank.
+It ensures that data is complete, that no discrepancies creep in, and that all procedures are followed per IATA standards.
+Also, the DPC generates the billing reports sent to travel agents, airlines, and the clearing bank.

 IATA’s clearing bank.
 A clearing bank collects all the travel agents’ remittances and settles the corresponding payments to airlines.